2021-2022 Academic School Year

-We are implementing a variety of responsible and reasonable changes to further protect the health and safety of our students and staff while minimizing the disruption to students' education.
+We will continue with a variety of responsible and reasonable actions to protect the health and safety of our students and staff while minimizing the disruption to students' education.
 A few examples include:

 - School Attendance: As we have in the past, but now more than ever, we are directing parents to keep their child home when they are sick or not feeling well.
-To accommodate anticipated increased absenteeism, we will make provisions for students and faculty to be able to actively participate in their classroom education via an online platform.
-Our attendance policies provide flexibility while maintaining an appropriate level of accountability.
+If a student needs to quarantine after a diagnosis or exposure to Covid, they may notify the school to receive online instruction.

 - Body Temperature: Parents should take their children's temperatures prior to sending them to school.
-A student or staff temperature registering 100 or higher requires the individual stay home until fever-free without medication for 48 hours, and documentation of health care provider evaluation and documentation of negative COVID-19 test.
+A student or staff temperature registering 100 or higher requires the individual stay home until fever-free without medication for 48 hours.
+If consultation with your family doctor results in a suggested Covid test, a negative result should be submitted before returning.
 As recommended by medical personnel, all student and staff temperatures will be taken at the start of the school day before entering the building.

 - Personal Hygiene: Keeping hands clean and away from the face are important for maintaining good health.
-We are exploring our options for providing regular access to hand washing and sanitizer.
+We will provide regular access to hand washing and sanitizer.
 Students will be directed to wash their hands prior to and after eating, as well as after recess and PE.
 Students are recommended to cough/sneeze into a tissue or their elbow and then wash or sanitize their hands.

-- Physical Distancing: Classrooms are being reviewed to increase physical distancing between student desks.
-In addition, procedures are being developed to encourage physical distancing when walking between classes and when gathering in large groups.
+- Physical Distancing: Classrooms will continue to be set up with at least 3 feet between student desks.
+We will continue to follow procedures to practice physical distancing when walking between classes and when gathering in large groups.

-- Campus Cleaning: We will be hiring a maintenance person to assist with disinfecting and cleaning.
-All rooms will be disinfected and ventilated after school each day.
+- Campus Cleaning: All rooms will be disinfected and ventilated after school each day.
 Playground will be disinfected weekly.
 Restrooms will be disinfected after lunch/recess and each evening.

 If your child develops a fever or other symptoms of illness, COVID or otherwise, during the school day, they will be brought to an isolation room to protect others.
 ULCS will call the parent/guardian on record.
 We ask that parents have 3 emergency contact numbers in RenWeb and that you do your best to pick up within 30 minutes.